 To really impress, top your grilled meat with Brandy and Green Peppercorn Sauce, along with the onion straws.

-Remove the onions from the bag with a pair of tongs (make sure they are broken up) and place in the flour mixture.
+- Remove the onions from the bag with a pair of tongs (make sure they are broken up) and place them in the flour mixture.
 Fully coat the onions and toss to prevent clumping.

 - Place the coated onions in the oil for 2 minutes or until golden brown.
 Do not overcrowd the pot; cook in batches if necessary.